chinmusique/obit-parser/README.md

 The parser can be used for activists, journalists, and other interested parties to collect casualty information from OSINT data.

-_To launch the parser:_
+__To launch the parser:__
-- download and unzip the source files
+- download and unzip the source files,
-- in Terminal, cd into the `obit-parser` folder
+- in Terminal, cd into the `obit-parser` folder,
-- run `python Obit_Parser.py` and start pasting obits
+- run `python Obit_Parser.py` and start pasting obits.